Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 Pros

-- Large Discounts: Allstate provides a number of discounts, such as safe driver and excellent student discounts.
+- Large Discounts: Allstate provides several discounts, such as safe driver and excellent student discounts.
+Read more about this provider in our Allstate auto insurance review.

-- Accident Forgiveness: Drivers are shielded from rate hikes following an accident.
+- Accident Forgiveness: Montana drivers are shielded from rate hikes following an accident, allowing them to maintain affordable premiums even after a claim.

 Cons